agrbin/snapscale-article/README.md

 Feel free to try it out - no log-in or account creation is required - [SnapScale - build a weight-in habit](https://snapscale.life).

 This report gives a timeline of a complete product heavily relying on ML tools.

-### Targeted audience

-Software Engineers, Data Scientists, Product Managers and other Rock and Roll people.

-Less likely, if you are using [the photo weigh-in application](https://snapscale.life), here you can learn how the AI behind it works.

 ## App implementation